Skip to main content

 Services on template

-Default AutoPi services act as the primary interface between the Core software and hardware components.
-For example, the obd_manager service handles communication with the STN chip and enables vehicle communication.
-Templates also support custom services, including defining required Python (PIP) packages.
-These services start automatically when the device boots.
-Below is one example on how the services can be configured:
+Default AutoPi services provide the interface between Core software and hardware components.
+For example, obd_manager handles communication with the STN chip.
+Templates also support custom services, including required Python packages.

 Example of the service